"I was willing to forfeit travelling overseas for role with RMD": Assumpta Onah

 - In an interview with Legit.ng, Assumpta shared details about living in Ukraine, her career, and Nollywood stars she would love to work with, among others

-Nigerian-born actress Onah Uzy Assumpta is a medical student in Ukraine who has made a name for herself in her host country with her entertaining content.
+Nigerian-born actress Onah Uzy Assumpta also known as Blaqsauce is a medical student in Ukraine who has made a name for herself in her host country with her entertaining content.

 Aside from being an actress, Assumpta, an XL model and comedian, shared some interesting details about herself and her career during an interview with Legit.ng.